 Burqa-clad woman, identified as YouTuber Gunja Kapoor, detained at Shaheen Bagh

-The woman was identified as Gunja Kapoor, they said.
-She describes herself as the curator of YouTube channel 'Right Narrative' on her official Twitter handle.

-According to police, the protesters turned suspicious after the woman asked "too many questions" to them.
+According to police, the protesters at Shaheen Bagh turned suspicious after the woman asked "too many questions" to them.
+Shaheen bagh is the epicentre of protests against the controversial Citizenship (Amendment Act) or CAA.

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT